The Documentary

 A grassroots lawyer working with women

-A member of a local council court
+A chair of a local council community court

 A religious leader who helps families